Ways to Engage

-There’s a well-known marketing saying that “people buy from people they know, like, and trust.”
-There is simply no more impactful way to have that occur than through the strategic use of storytelling.
+It’s been said that “people buy from people they know, like, and trust.”
+There is no more impactful way to have that occur than through storytelling.
 The same applies in advocating for your position.

-Because of that, stories also powerfully connect us to others.
-When we share our own real-life stories or the stories of others, the people we are talking to get to know us as authentic people – not just a random voice in the crowd.
+Stories powerfully connect us to others.
+When we share our own real-life stories or the stories of others, the people we are talking to get to know us as people – not just a random voice in the crowd.

-When you can meld the use of stories with data-based information that helps verify, your influence and engagement become more powerful.
+When you meld stories with factual information, your influence and engagement becomes more powerful.
 It helps move people to action.

 Ways to Tell Your Story

 There is no better way to influence your state senator than talking to them directly.
 Here are a few things to remember when engaging them in a conversation.

 - Tell them your name, where you’re from, and what you do for a living.
 Doing so reinforces the fact that you are their constituent, and it gives them a point of reference.

 - Personalize your relationship.
 Have you ever contributed time or money to his or her campaign?Are you familiar with him or her through any business or personal relationship?
 If so, communicate that to them in a positive way.
 The closer your legislator feels to you, the more powerful your argument is likely to be.

 - Start by thanking them for their service.
 Serving can be a difficult job.
 Most will appreciate you recognizing that fact and respond positively.